narora138/narora138/README.md

 - Translating technical ideas into meaningful solutions
 - Cross-disciplinary teamwork

-📖 **My history:**
+📖 **My history:** (Past not current experiences)
 - DevOps Engineer at Medtronic (Cardiac Diagnostics Division)
-- Prev EMT and Emergency Department Scribe
+- EMT and Emergency Department Scribe
-- Prev Medical Device Repair Technician
+- Medical Device Repair Technician
-- Prev VP, Engineering World Health
+- VP, Engineering World Health - University of Minnesota Chapter

 <!-- I love building reliable systems — in both devices and organizations — that recover quickly, so people can recover quickly too and get back to making more happy memories. -->
 I love building systems that don’t just work — they hold steady in critical moments.
 Whether in software or in healthcare, reliability in emergencies can make all the difference for someone’s tomorrow.
 That’s why I keep learning, exploring, and pushing myself to create meaningful solutions across technology and healthcare.

-On this path, I’ve had moments where doubt walked alongside ambition — where caring deeply about what I built raised the stakes and made the work feel heavier.
-I’ve learned that imposter syndrome often shows up not because you’re lacking something, but because you care enough to want to do the work justice.
-And in those moments, I remind myself of this:
+On this path, I’ve had moments where curiosity of learning something new and trying something new has been faced with ridicule, both internally and externally.
+In times like those, I like to keep calm and carry on, and remember this quote:

 > “You say ‘amateur’ as if it was a dirty word.
 ‘Amateur’ comes from the Latin word ‘amare’, which means to love.
 To do things for the love of it.”
 > — *Mozart in the Jungle*

-🫀 Let your passion fuel you in bettering the world, and never let anyone smother your spark ✨.
+🫀 Let your passion fuel you in bettering the world 🌍, and never let anyone smother your spark ✨.